 4. The core purpose of the Convention and its Protocol, notably to contribute to the protection of the rights of every person of present and future generations to live in an environment adequate to his or her health and well-being, is proving even more important today.
 Despite substantial achievements, serious challenges are still faced in many countries.
 We observe that some Governments have adopted measures limiting civil liberties with regard to environmental matters.

-5. Furthermore, given the coronavirus disease (COVID-19) pandemic, many Governments have responded by declaring a state of emergency and by adopting numerous measures to combat the spread of the virus, which have often included restrictions on the freedoms of assembly and movement.
-Consequently, these may have an impact on the public’s rights to access information, to participate in decision-making and to access justice, including in environmental matters.
+5. Furthermore, given the coronavirus disease (COVID-19) pandemic, many Governments have responded by declaring a state of emergency and by adopting numerous measures to combat the spread of the virus, which have often included questionable restrictions on the freedoms of assembly and movement.
+Consequently, these may have an impact on the public’s rights to access information, to participate in decision-making and to access justice, including in environmental matters without adequate consideration and implementation of solutions to ensure obligations and rights under the Convention are still observed and complied with fully.
 At the same time, several Governments have made efforts to find good solutions, such as the extension of timelines before the judiciary or the increased use of electronic means.
+The need for increased emphasis and focus on proactive disemenation of environmental information has never been greater given the practical challenges which have emerged with the pandemic and the many new pressures which have resulted on civil society, including financial and social.
+The rapid development and leverage of digital and online solutions which we have all witnessed under the pandemic must be leveraged fully to support the disemenation of environmental information in particular, recognising also that access to online facilities also needs to be addressed.

 6. We note that spatial planning and large-scale infrastructure projects, including those initiated as potential recovery measures, are having a substantial impact on the lives of thousands of people across countries and regions.
 Such projects create new opportunities for employment, travel and economic growth.
 At the same time, they may have an immense impact on ecosystems and people’s health and well-being.
 They often result in considerable environmental pressures through, for example, the generation of greenhouse gases, waste and other forms of pollution.
 Furthermore, they can intensively modify natural habitats and agricultural land and have an impact on biodiversity.
 These projects are frequently opposed by people concerned about their potential environmental impacts.
 This may result in social conflict and political unrest that can lead to people living under the threat of harassment or even in fear of their life.
 It is therefore critical to ensure that environmental and social concerns are fully considered and addressed from the outset in spatial planning and in the conception of projects, as well as in connection with lifetime extensions and reconsideration and updating of the operating conditions of existing activities.